mozilla/mozwebqa-test-templates/templateREADME.md

 [Git]: http://en.wikipedia.org/wiki/Git_%28software%29

 ### Installing Python packages
-You will need to install Selenium, unittestzero and some other project specific packages.
+You will need to install Selenium, Mozwebqa's py.test plugin, unittestzero and some other project specific packages.
 Fortunately `pip` makes it easy to install all of these in one step.
-Let's install pip:
+Let's start by installing pip:

     sudo easy_install pip

-Now using pip let's install the packages we need (which are listed in requirements.txt)

-    sudo easy_install pip

-Now using pip let's install the packages we need (which are listed in requirements.txt)
+Now using pip we'll install the packages we need (which are listed in requirements.txt)

     pip install -Ur requirements.txt